 - Either use the gml:identifier property for encoding a local unique identifier (an artificial key), specific to the data originator.
 In this case, the PERMDELTA and TEMPDELTA Time Slices can be operationally received only from the same originator who has provided the BASELINE data.
-Using PERMDELTA/TEMPDELTA from another data source would inevitably break the chain, as different identifiers would be used. - Or, in addition to the PERMDELTA or TEMPDELTA Time Slice, include in the AIXM file a "state" Time Slice for each feature (such as BASELINE or STATIC).
-Thus, the properties of the state Time Slice can be used as natural identification.
-The client will have to query his local system and identify the feature that has the same values at that moment in time, thus being identified as the target for the update.
+Using PERMDELTA/TEMPDELTA from another data source would inevitably break the chain, as different identifiers would be used. - Or, in addition to the PERMDELTA or TEMPDELTA Time Slice, include in the AIXM file a SNAPSHOT Time Slice, which contains some properties (a "natural key") that are sufficient for identifying the feature.
+The fact that the SNAPSHOT contains just some natural key properties and does not contain all properties is not in conflict with the definition of a SNAPSHOT TimeSlice, because a SNAPSHOT represents the view that a particular system has on that feature, which might be an incomplete view.
+The recipient of the data will have to query his local system and identify the feature that has the same values at that moment in time, thus being identified as the target for the update.

-3.5 Canceling a Time Slice
+3.7 Canceling a Time Slice (abandoned changes)